 - Lymphadenitis.
 Also called adenitis, this inflammation of the lymph node is caused by an infection of the tissue in the node.
 The infection can cause the skin overlying the lymph node to swell, redden, and feel warm and tender to the touch.
-This infection usually affects the lymph nodes in the neck, and it's usually caused by a bacterial infection that can be easily treated with an antibiotic.
+It usually affects the lymph nodes in the neck and is often caused by a bacterial infection that can be easily treated with an antibiotic.

 - Lymphomas.
 These cancers start in the lymph nodes when lymphocytes undergo changes and start to multiply out of control.
 The lymph nodes swell, and the cancer cells crowd out healthy cells and may cause tumors (solid growths) in other parts of the body.

 - Splenomegaly (enlarged spleen).
-In healthy people, the spleen is usually small enough that it can't be felt when you press on the abdomen.
+In someone who is healthy, the spleen is usually small enough that it can't be felt when you press on the abdomen.
 But certain diseases can cause the spleen to swell to several times its normal size.
-Usually, this is due to a viral infection, such as mononucleosis.
-But in some cases, more serious diseases such as cancer can cause it to expand.
-Doctors usually tell someone with an enlarged spleen to avoid contact sports like football for a while because a swollen spleen is vulnerable to rupturing (bursting).
-And if it ruptures, it can cause a huge amount of blood loss.
+Most commonly, this is due to a viral infection, such as mononucleosis.
+But in some cases, more serious diseases such as cancer can cause the spleen to expand.

 - Tonsillitis.
 Tonsillitis is caused by an infection of the tonsils, the lymphoid tissues in the back of the mouth at the top of the throat that normally help to filter out bacteria.
 When the tonsils are infected, they become swollen and inflamed, and can cause a sore throat, fever, and difficulty swallowing.
 The infection can also spread to the throat and surrounding areas, causing pain and inflammation.
-A child with repeated tonsil infections may need to have them removed (a tonsillectomy).
+Someone with repeated tonsil infections may need to have them removed in a procedure called a tonsillectomy.